May 6, 2021

-One of the biggest problems with asthma right now is education, both for people that suffer with asthma and those that don’t.
+One of the biggest problems with asthma is education, both for people that suffer from asthma and those that don’t.
 Many asthma sufferers are given basic instructions on controlling or preventing asthma flares like “avoid triggers” and “use inhalers in case of emergency”, but these sufferers aren’t really taught specific steps to control their symptoms.
 A study in 2008 found that only half of people that suffer from asthma reported being taught how to properly avoid triggers.
 Our goal with this blog is to help you learn how to actually avoid causes of asthma attacks and limit the amount that they affect you or your child’s health.

 Some of the more common triggers for asthma include irritants and allergens.
 Irritants include:

-- Perfumes, colognes, scented lotions or soaps
+• Perfumes, colognes, scented lotions, or soaps

-- Cleaning products
+• Cleaning products

-- Tobacco smoke
+• Tobacco smoke

-- Vapor from e-cigarettes
+• Vapor from e-cigarettes

-- Smoke from other sources like burning wood or burnt food
+• Smoke from other sources like burning wood or burnt food

 Common allergen triggers include:

-- Dust mites
+• Dust mites

-- Animal dander such as cats or dogs
+• Animal dander such as cats or dogs

-a yes!
+Do you have pets?
+Do you have allergies or breathing conditions such as asthma?
+Since you made it this far, I’m going to consider this one a yes!
 Do you live in a dusty environment or has there been construction near your home?
 These are all things that can contribute to your allergies and asthma.

-For people with allergies or asthma, it is generally recommend to change them every 3 to 4 weeks.
+- Make sure that you are changing your air conditioner filters frequently.
+For people with allergies or asthma, it is generally recommended to change them every three to four weeks.
 The filter is what catches and traps the particles from the air before they can get to the vents and be blown back out into your home.

-.
-This occurs because our homes have become so air tight that any allergens we bring into our home have no way to get out.
+- Consider purchasing a HEPA Air Purifier.
+If you think of your air filter as a moat around the castle, then an air purifier is the actual wall of the castle.
+It’s going to stop just about anything from coming in, but only in certain spots.
+These are wonderful to put in spots of your home where you spend the bulk of your time – living rooms, bedrooms, and kitchen area.
+They’ll help to eliminate any pesky asthma triggers that slip by your air filter.
+According to the EPA, this occurs because our homes have become so air-tight that any allergens we bring into our homes have no way to get out.
 Go for a jog in the spring?
-You’ll be bringing in all the pollen once you walk in to your house.
+You’ll be bringing in all the pollen once you walk into your house.
 You can eliminate this as best you can by washing off and putting your clothes in the hamper, but the allergens particle won’t totally be out of the air.
 The air purifier will help to clean these things out of the air.
-When shopping for an air purifier you will need to know the approximate size of the area that you are wanting to use it in.
+When shopping for an air purifier you will need to know the approximate size of the area that you are wanting to use it.